Have a question about Right to Light?

 • The Council has adopted the Building Research Establishment guidance on site layout planning for daylight, and extensions should comply with the 45-degree test.

-The trouble is that homeowners often employ a local building firm to carry out their extension plans without knowing that a development could affect their neighbours' rights to light.
+The trouble is that homeowners often employ a local building firm to carry out their extension plans without knowing that development could affect their neighbours' rights to light.
 They rarely employ a specialist and the next thing they know, they receive a letter from a neighbour's solicitor.

 Most commonly, problems arise when a neighbour has a window to the side of their house to which the light is blocked by a high wall.